Last updated Aug 5th, 2022

 But, how do you know when to reach out?

 One idea is to utilize a customer relationship management software.
 This is a program that can help with the practical aspect of business, such as tracking customer orders, and also keep up with personal information, such as their birthdays or personal goals.
+You can use popular CRM software like Hubspot or its alternatives.

 Having this type of insight is a great way to perpetuate holistic customer relationships.